 In reality, Pinterest is an extremely effective tool for generating traffic and new subscribers to your website, if you know how to use it.

-One of my first Pinterest revelations was that the items I’m pinning should be meant for my audience… and not for myself.
+One of my first revelations was that the items I’m pinning should be meant for my audience… and not for myself.
 Putting up all the Star Wars stuff was useless… I don’t even look at them, ever.

 We have covered a lot of ground in this post, and I am sure that by now you can see that I have done a lot of research.
-(This blog post is 10,000 words.)
+(This blog post is close to 10,000 words.)

 I have to tell you, however, that all the above was just the basics of Pinterest, the stuff you need to understand to get started.